 The sound is crisp and clear throughout, with space for everyone to shine – which is credit to the ubiquitous Wayne Proctor, who took care of the mixing, and as previously indicated has done a damn good job of projecting Mike Roberts’ snapping drums.
 Mind you, here and there I might have liked things dirtied up a touch more, a bit more full-fat than semi-skimmed if you like.
 (I hope you appreciate the effort that’s going into this, by the way.)
 But really that’s just a quibble.

 Deliverance is the work of professionals – well put together songs, well arranged, well played, and well produced by Adam Norsworthy.
 I enjoyed it.
-If you’ve a hankering for British blues-rock that leans towards the melodic end of the spectrum, then get yourself a delivery from The Milk Men.
+If you’ve a hankering for British blues-rock that leans towards the melodic end of the spectrum, then get on The Milk Men's float.

 Deliverance was released on 29 May 2020, and you can get it here.